-Maintaining your site isn’t (necessarily) all that complicated, but it does require a significant time commitment to do it right.
+Maintaining your site isn’t (necessarily) all that complicated, but it does require a little bit of a time commitment to do it right.
 All told, maintenance tasks add up to about 8-10 hours every month.
 Some are best done daily.

 We’ll go into more detail about what you need to do below.
-Keep reading to get the full picture, or use these links to quickly go to a specific topic:
+Keep reading to get the full picture, or use the table of contents below to quickly go to a specific topic.

 Hackers wouldn’t target my site